VDA5050/VDA5050/VDA5050_EN.md

 ### 6.12.1 Concept and logic

 The order progress is tracked by the `nodeStates` and `edgeStates`.
-Additionally, if the AGV is able to derive its current position, it can publish its position via the `position` field.
+Additionally, if the mobile robot is able to derive its current position, it can publish its position via the `position` field.

-If the AGV plans the path by itself, it shall communicate its calculated trajectory (including base and horizon) in the form of NURBS via the `trajectory` object in the state message, unless master control cannot use this field, and it was agreed during integration, that this field shall not be sent.
+If the mobile robot plans the path by itself, it shall communicate its calculated trajectory (including base and horizon) in the form of NURBS via the `trajectory` object in the state message, unless fleet control cannot use this field, and it was agreed during integration, that this field shall not be sent.
-After nodes are released by master control, the AGV is not allowed to change its trajectory.
+After nodes are released by fleet control, the mobile robot is not allowed to change its trajectory.

-The `nodeStates` and `edgeStates` includes all nodes/edges, that the AGV still shall traverse.
+The `nodeStates` and `edgeStates` include all the nodes and edges that the mobile robot will still traverse.

 ![Figure 14 Order information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted](./assets/order_information_state_topic.png)
 >Figure 14 Order information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted

 ### 6.12.2 Traversal of nodes and entering/leaving edges, triggering of actions

-The AGV decides on its own, when a node should count as traversed.
+The mobile robot decides on its own, when a node should count as traversed.
 A requirement for the traversal is that the mobile robot's control point should be within the node's `allowedDeviationXY` and its orientation within `allowedDeviationTheta`.
-The allowedDeviationXY defines at what point a line-guided vehicle can deviate from its predefined trajectory, to cut the corner along a smoother path rather than reaching the node's exact position.
+The allowedDeviationXY defines at what point a line-guided mobile robot can deviate from its predefined trajectory, to cut the corner along a smoother path rather than reaching the node's exact position.
 When leaving the allowedDeviationXY the mobile robot shall be back on its predefined trajectory of the subsequent edge.
 If the edge attribute `corridor` of the subsequent edge is set, these boundaries should be met additionally.

-In case the mobile robot is located too far away from the first node of an order, the master control can add an extended allowedDeviationXY to this node to include the vehicles current position.
+In case the mobile robot is located too far away from the first node of an order, the fleet control can add an extended allowedDeviationXY to this node to include the mobile robot's current position.

-The AGV reports the traversal of a node by removing its `nodeState` from the `nodeStates` array and setting the `lastNodeId`, `lastNodeSequenceId` to the traversed node's values.
+The mobile robot reports the traversal of a node by removing its `nodeState` from the `nodeStates` array and setting the `lastNodeId`, `lastNodeSequenceId` to the traversed node's values.

-As soon as the AGV reports the node as traversed, the AGV shall trigger the actions associated with the node, if any.
+As soon as the mobile robot reports the node as traversed, the mobile robot shall trigger the actions associated with the node, if any.
 The traversal of a node also necessarily implies leaving the edge that is leading up to the node.
 The edge shall then also be removed from the `edgeStates` and the actions that were active on the edge shall be finished.

-The traversal of the node also marks the moment when the AGV enters the following edge, if there is one.
+The traversal of the node also marks the moment when the mobile robot enters the following edge, if there is one.
 The edge's actions shall be triggered, if any.
-An exception to this rule is if the AGV shall pause on the node (because of a soft or hard blocking action, or otherwise) – then the AGV only enters the following edge once it begins driving again.
+An exception to this rule is if the mobile robot shall pause on the node (because of a soft or hard blocking action, or otherwise) – then the mobile robot only enters the following edge once it begins driving again.

 ![Figure 15 Depiction of nodeStates, edgeStates, and actionStates during order handling](./assets/states_during_order_handling.png)
 >Figure 15 Depiction of `nodeStates`, `edgeStates`, and `actionStates` during order handling